GENERAL ISSUES, ETHICAL POLICY AND ORGANIZATION

 In terms of geographical frame, studies about Spanish or Hispanic History, Law and Institutions will be preferred, but not in an exclusive manner.
 Topics related to other nations will be published in the Revista Aequitas if the studies are presented in Spanish or any other language commonly used to spread knowledge, science and culture, in order to ensure that the text can be accessed by a reasonable number of readers.

-The academic articles must be original and will be evaluated by experts from outside the Editorial Board, whose list can be consulted in the Review Panel.
+The academic articles must be original and will be evaluated individually by experts in the subject from outside the Editorial Board, whose list can be consulted in the Reviewers Panel.
 The procedure to be followed for the evaluation will be the one called by double blind pairs.
-The journal manifests its editorial commitment to the ethical practices of publication and preparation of originals.
+The following characteristics must be met:

 Authors interested in contributing to the journal should send their articles to the secretary at the email email@example.com, stating in the subject line Article Aequitas Journal.